 If your business flyers are for a men’s clothing shop, add blue to your flyer– it’s the color most preferred by men.
 But steer clear of it if you’re in the food business because it actually decreases appetite.

-Whatever color(s) you choose, make sure they feel complimentary.
+Whatever color(s) you choose for your marketing materials, make sure they feel complimentary.
 No jarring color combinations.
 If you’re looking for the perfect color combination, visit ColourLovers.
 This site has thousands of color palettes to choose from.

 Font selection is an important part of your flyer design.
 You should select a font that’s easily readable from a distance.
 I suggest sans-serif fonts for this reason.
 Sans-serif simply means without serif, or the decorative strokes on letters.
 For example, Garamond, Palatino, and Rockwell are all serif fonts.
 Helvetica, Avenir, and Proxima Nova are all sans-serif.